-Defra may require the draft reports (as per the deliverables) to be peer reviewed.
-The Department will identify and co-ordinate the peer review, but the successful Contractor will be expected to respond to comments and revise outputs accordingly.
-Contractors should therefore allow two weeks in the programme per draft deliverable for peer review, and sufficient time to rectify the products afterwards (at least 1 week).
-Allow for a second review of draft deliverables (1 week) before submitting the final version.
+Defra may require the final report to be peer reviewed by an external peer reviewer/s.
+The Department will identify and co-ordinate the peer review but the successful Contractor will be expected to respond to comments and revise outputs accordingly.
+Bidders should therefore accommodate responding to peer review comments in their proposals.